 Singapore is the global hub of Asia where the East meets the West.
 People around the globe travels to and more often settles in the island nation for a shorter or longer period of time.
 The demand for rented houses, therefore, remains high perennially.
 If you have been lucky to find your dream space after many days of struggle, rejoice not until you have read and understood the tenancy agreement thoroughly.
 We give you five pointers to take note of which will make your life a lot easier.

-Handing over the property when you vacate
+Rental Agreement and Handing over the property

 Wondering why handing over the property when you vacate finds itself to the top of the discussion points even before having the property handed over to you to move-in?
 Well, it’s important.